-The Measurement Report Request is independently filled by the initiator and the responder in the ADV-RESP (subsection 10.35.9.5) and SOR (subsection 10.35.9.6) messages, respectively.
+The Measurement Report Request is independently filled by the responder and the initiator in the ADV-RESP (subsection 10.35.9.5) and SOR (subsection 10.35.9.6) messages, respectively.

-If the Measurement Report Request field is encoded as 1 in the ADV-RESP packet, the initiator shall provide a ranging report to the responder during the ranging measurement report phase (see subsection 10.35.6).
-If the Measurement Report Request field is encoded as 0 in the ADV-RESP packet, the initiator shall provide a ranging report to the responder during the ranging measurement report phase.
+If the Measurement Report Request field is encoded as 1 in the ADV-RESP packet, it signals a request to the initiator to send a ranging report to the responder during the ranging measurement report phase (see subsection 10.35.6).
+If the Measurement Report Request field is encoded as 0 in the ADV-RESP packet, it signals to the initiator that no ranging report is requested by the responder.

-If the Measurement Report Request field is encoded as 1 in the SOR packet, the responder shall provide a ranging report to the initiator during the ranging measurement report phase (see subsection 10.35.6).
-If the Measurement Report Request field is encoded as 0 in the SOR packet, the responder shall not provide a ranging report to the initiator during the ranging measurement report phase.
+If the Measurement Report Request field is encoded as 1 in the SOR packet, it signals a request to the responder to send a ranging report to the initiator during the ranging measurement report phase (see subsection 10.35.6).
+If the Measurement Report Request field is encoded as 0 in the SOR packet, it signals to the responder that no ranging report is requested by the initiator.

 The RcpPollSlots field encodes the duration of macMmsRcpPollNSlots (see subsection 10.35.3) used by the initiator for transmission of the POLL message in units of ranging slots in the range 0 to 15.